 Collisions can be traumatic experiences that leave you with severe injuries and losses.
-To protect yourself after a crash, you should file an insurance claim with the at-fault party’s insurance carrier as soon as possible after the collision, so you can pursue the compensation you deserve.
+To protect your ability to pursue adequate compensation after a crash, you should report the accident to the insurance companies and file a claim with the at-fault party’s insurance carrier as soon as possible.

 How to File an Insurance Claim